NativeScript/docs/content/guide/the-layout-process.md

 The layout process is by nature an resource-intensive process and it's performance highly depends on the number views (and complexity).
 <!-- TODO: fix links -->
 :::tip
-Try to keep the view hierarchy as flat as possible by utilizing different [Layout Containers](/ui-and-styling#layout-containers) rather than relying on excessive view nesting.
+It's a good practice to minimize deep nesting of views.
+Instead, utilize different [Layout Containers](https://chat.openai.com/ui-and-styling#layout-containers) to achieve a simpler and more organized view hierarchy.
+This approach improves readability, maintainability and performance.

 **For example:** don't treat `<StackLayout>` as a `<div>` &mdash; instead try to use a `<GridLayout>` with specific `rows` and `columns` to achieve the same result: